 • At CNN.com, Khalid and Snyder examine the controversy surrounding the "Life of Washington" mural at George Washington High School in San Francisco, contending that removing the mural would deal a serious blow to history, creativity and critical thought

 • In The Conversation, Khalid and Snyder discuss the problems with campus diversity training, asserting that training shortchanges campus communities by substituting etiquette for open inquiry and critical thinking

-• In Inside Higher Ed, Snyder and Khalid explore the thorny issues surrounding classroom recordings, “reasonable accommodations” and academic freedom
+• In Inside Higher Ed, Khalid and Snyder explore the thorny issues surrounding classroom recordings, “reasonable accommodations” and academic freedom